10 Best Grammar Checker Tools (2023 Comparison!)

 The Hemingway Editor also neatly organizes and color-codes the alerts on the right panel.

 One-click corrections are available for phrases or words with simpler alternatives.
-For adverbs that can make sentences wordy, you may use the editor’s convenient ‘omit’ button.
+For adverbs that can make sentences wordy, you may use the editor’s convenient ‘Remove’ button.

 This works like a charm if you’re struggling to keep sentences short and sweet.